-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the identifier: 549300FLMJKEO0DZJ263
+The EU Taxonomy is a down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: Enhanced Index Sustainable Emerging Markets Equity Fund I (NL)
+Product name: First Class Return Fund I (NL) Legal entity identifier: 549300MFW1REB5U8OW7

-Legal entity